ethereum/solidity-website/src/posts/2025-03-27-the-case-for-eof.md

 Universal adoption will make the legacy EVM irrelevant there.

 ### Too early to ossify the execution layer
-One or the complaints complaint leveled against EOF is that it is unnecessary, because Ethereum should focus only on improving its consensus layer.
+One of the complaints leveled against EOF is that it is unnecessary, because Ethereum should focus only on improving its consensus layer.
 That scaling is the only thing that matters and we will still survive regardless of what kind of warts the current EVM has.
 This seems very short-sighted to me and ignores the relative scale of things.